HenrikBengtsson/ucsf-vpn/README.md

 # UCSF VPN client (Linux)

 The `ucsf-vpn` script is a Linux-only tool for connecting to and disconnecting from the UCSF VPN server.
-It is based on [the official UCSF instructions](https://it.ucsf.edu/sites/it.ucsf.edu/files/installopenconnect.pdf) provided by [UCSF IT](http://it.ucsf.edu/services/vpn).
+It is based on the official UCSF instructions provided by the [UCSF IT](http://it.ucsf.edu/services/vpn).

 ## Connect
 ```sh